wp-plugins/adamrob-parallax-scroll/readme.txt

 As a work around, I have added a full width option that will ignore the content area of your theme and resize to your themes post section.
 Again this may not work if your themes post section is not full width.
 If the plugin does not work as you would have hoped; please contact me and I can advise further.

+** NEW **
+You can now use parallax scroll in your themes, using PHP.
+Using this method, there is no need to add a shortcode to a page or post; just simply past the following PHP code into your PHP page where you would like your parallax to display.
+This method is especially usefull if you are having trouble with full width, or you would like to build it into your theme.

+><?php echo do_shortcode('[parallax-scroll id="#"]'); ?>

+Where # = parallax ID number

 == Installation ==

 No special steps required for installation.